kbvernon/2021_SAA-Grass_Valley/README.md

 # 2021_SAA-Grass_Valley

 Repository for my presentation at the Society for American Archaeology 86th Annual Meeting Online.
+Slides made using [xaringan](https://github.com/yihui/xaringan) in R.

 __Session:__ "Far West Paleoindian Archaeology: Papers from the Next Generation"